Bhattacharya-Lab/QDeep/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Apache 2.0 License.
+Distributed under the GPL 3.0 License.
 See `LICENSE` for more information.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements